It has been nearly a year to the day since I started as SCE’s Digital...

 Digital Learning Challenge Launched 01.2017

 SCE’s Digital Learning Challenge is LIVE!

-During the next two years, the Challenge will bring together a community of afterschool programs, along with an evaluation team, human resource professionals, and digital product developers and distributors to explore what it means to be a prepared and skilled 21st century citizen.
+The Challenge will bring together a community of afterschool programs, along with an evaluation team, human resource professionals, and digital product developers and distributors to explore what it means to be a prepared and skilled 21st century citizen.
 The initiative will unpack the practices and programs of top afterschool organizations that support teens as they build, produce, and remix media, and how these activities connect to opportunities and obstacles faced beyond the program.
-These digital media programs can be any size, shape, or location.
 We will be studying how the work is done, in differing contexts, with different sets of challenges, and how success was achieved navigating all of these factors.

-Our hope is that we can analyze and articulate best practices and share what we’ve learned with educators, informal learning practitioners, and others with a vested interest in using digital tools.
-Ultimately, our goal is to engage youth in more meaningful learning experiences.
+And that, we believe is our sweet spot.
+Our goal is to honor the important contextual differences while identifying and understanding common processes.
+And then together, we will analyze and articulate best practices and share what we’ve learned with educators, informal learning practitioners, and others with a vested interest in ensuring more youth have access to more meaningful learning experiences using digital tools, while preparing them for success in work, life, and play.